Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 What is Backblaze B2?

-Backblaze is one of the most prominent players in the cloud backup space, and they have played on their expertise by providing object storage based on the S3 format as a separate service to techies.
+Backblaze is one of the most prominent players in the cloud storage and backup space, and they have played on their expertise by providing object storage based on the S3 format as a separate service to techies.

 Data availability and durability with Backblaze B2 and Wasabi